floprsk/cs50_final_project/README.md

             cron.remove(job)
             cron.write()

+Similar methods are used for the implementation of the datalog cron jobs.

+It is also important to keep the right sequence of this part of the code, because some parts depend on the variables *selected_days* *plant_id* and *plant_number* which are declared after the plant was added to the table *plants*.

 #### Water the plant per button click
-In the /water_plant @app.route the action is handled, when the user wants to water the plant manually.
+In the /water_plant @app.route the action is handled, when the user wants to water the plant manually per button click.

     # app.py file
     # Library to acces GPIO Pins on the RPi